MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/distribute/xamarin.md

         * a higher version (`versionCode`)

 > [!TIP]
 > If you upload the same apk/ipa a second time, the dialog will **NOT** appear as the binaries are identical.
-If you upload a **new** build with the same version, it will show the update dialog.
+On iOS if you upload a **new** build with the same version, it will show the update dialog.
 The reason for this is that it is a **different** binary **and** it has a more recent upload timestamp.
+On Android the `versionCode` has to be higher (if it does not change, the `versionName` has to change).

 ## 1. Add in-app updates to your app